128technology/docs/docs/cli_reference.md

 ## `set provisional-status`

-Set the provisional status of a specific interface to down, or returning it to the "up" state after taking it down.
+Set the provisional status of a device-interface to down, or returning it to the "up" state after taking it down.

 #### Usage